-Reverse osmosis is the most popular desalination process in the world in regards to annual growth and installed capacity.
+Reverse osmosis is the most popular desalination process in the world in regard to annual growth and installed capacity.

 The reverse osmosis desalination process utilizes several semipermeable membranes and artificial pressure to force water supply through the membrane to trigger water permeation.

-So while water permeates the membrane through to the other side, salt is retained at the opposite side.
+So while water permeates the membrane through to the other side, salt is retained on the opposite side.
 As a result, reverse osmosis desalination is more energy-efficient than thermal desalination.

 The amount of energy needed to power a desalination process is hinged on factors such as the volume of brine in the water, the size or capacity of the desalination plant, and the type of desalination process involved.

 Currently, saltwater desalination is more expensive than conventional water sources, but with time, it is predicted that such costs will lessen as desalination technologies continue to improve.